-Dinosauria: Ascension, Domination, Downfall is an upcoming prehistoric wildlife documentary series that aims to be the most scientifically accurate, up-to-date and compelling dinosaur documentary to date, made by a talented team of dedicated paleo-enthusiasts.
+Dinosauria: Ascension, Domination, Downfall is an upcoming prehistoric wildlife documentary series that aims to be the most scientifically accurate, up-to-date and compelling dinosaur documentary to date.
+It is being made by a talented team of dedicated paleo-enthusiasts.

-Our team is striving to create a documentary that does several crucial things we believe are essential to making an exemplary natural history documentary like this:
+Our team strives to create a documentary that does three crucial things we believe are essential to making an exemplary natural history documentary like this:

 Accurately showcasing the Mesozoic era (the era often dubbed "the age of the dinosaurs") and the animals that lived in it in all of their glory, portraying all dinosaurs and other Mesozoic reptiles like pterosaurs, plesiosaurs, etc. as they really were: beautiful, extremely successful and active animals that practice a wide range of fascinating behaviors and exhibit a variety of different forms.
-Our documentary will educate it's viewers on these animals' evolution, anatomical features, diet, ecological relationships with other animals, possible intraspecies social structure, the effects of the environment on their lifestyle, how they hunted, fought, reproduced, and much more about their general daily life.
+Our documentary will educate it's viewers on several aspects of these animals biology and lifestyle.

 Creating riveting stories that engage viewers into the world these animals lived in.
 We want to produce episodes that not only educate, but excite and captivate our audience with scenarios that invoke sympathy for the animals.
 Our goal is to make a documentary that will be exhilarating, beautiful, thrilling, and even sometimes heart-wrenching; a magnificent, awe-inspiring masterpiece not seen since BBC's award-winning mini-series Walking with Dinosaurs.

-In a nutshell, our goal with Dinosauria is to apply and even further improve all of the things that made Walking with Dinosaurs so great (the things above) to Dinosauria, learn from its mistakes, while also giving it its own identity that will make it memorable and distinct (none of the episodes stories will be ripped straight from Walking with Dinosaurs).
+In a nutshell, our goal with Dinosauria is to apply and even further improve all of the things that made Walking with Dinosaurs so great (the things above) to Dinosauria, learn from its mistakes, while also giving it its own identity that will make it memorable and distinct.
 This will be a remarkable documentary on it's own that will be remembered fondly for years to come.